mautic/developer-documentation-new/docs/plugins/event_listeners.rst

 Custom events require the following:

-1) The class defining the available events for the plugin using a ``final class`` with constants.
+1) The class defining the available events for the Plugin using a ``final class`` with constants.

 .. code-block:: php